Mmanwu: Etymology

 The word "Mmanwu" in Igbo means "spirits of the dead".
 It is the combination of two Igbo words "mmuo" or "maa" which means spirit and "onwu" which means death.
 This refers to the purpose behind Mmanwu which is to create physical representations of spirits and ancestors through the adornment of the masks.

 Types of Mmanwu

-There are two basic types of masquerades, visible and invisible.

 Visible masquerades

 The visible masquerades are meant for the public.
 They often are more entertaining.
 Masks used offer a visually appeal for their shapes and forms.
 In these visual masquerades, performances of harassment, music, dance, and parodies are acted out (Oyeneke 25).
 These dramatic performances often depict stories of daily life with a moralistic bent that highlights the social norms that the Mmanwu so closely enforce.
 The local instruments used in these depictions are integral to the spiritual intention of the stories and the actual masks themselves include a great deal of artistic drama.
 It has been argued that this has been the most resilient type of Mmanwu since the others have sometimes lost prominence with changing social institutions and structures.
 Ceremonial Mmanwu has even been incorporated into other religious celebrations such as the inclusion of Mmanwu in Igbo Christmas and Easter parades.